satyam0236/Bharat_Intern-SMS_Spam_Classification/README.md

 3. **Explore the Dataset**: Dive into the dataset located in the `data` directory.
 Familiarize yourself with the structure and content of the SMS messages.

-4. **Open the Jupyter Notebook**: Launch the Jupyter Notebook `SMS_Spam_Classifier.ipynb` to explore the project code.
+4. **Open the Jupyter Notebook**: Launch the Jupyter Notebook `SMS_Classifier.ipynb` to explore the project code.
 Execute the code cells step by step to understand the data preprocessing, model training, and evaluation process.

 5. **Model Training and Evaluation**: Follow the instructions in the notebook to preprocess the data, train the machine learning model, and evaluate its performance using accuracy score and classification report metrics.